SamScholefield/empty-project/README.md

 ### AngularFire

-Requires author firebase config in environment.ts/environment.prod.ts
+Requires author firebase config in `environment.ts` and/or `environment.prod.ts`

 ### Google Analytics

 To properly track a single page application we subscribe to the Router events observable and send the pageview event to Google Analytics when a router event is emitted.

+Requires author GA tracking code in `index.html`

 This solution wholly provided by [Chidume Nnamdi](https://codeburst.io/using-google-analytics-with-angular-25c93bffaa18)